cossssmin/gridsome-starter-bleda/content/posts/2020/2020-03-05-implementing-chatops-with-github-actions.md

 ## ChatOps on GitHub Actions ##

-Can a [GitHub Actions][gh action] workflow take the event raised from [Microsoft Teams][ms teams]?
+Can a [GitHub Actions][gh actions] workflow take the event raised from [Microsoft Teams][ms teams]?
 Of course, it can.
 There are many events that trigger [GitHub Actions] workflows, including push and pull request.
 There are other different event types, including [`Repository Dispatch`][gh actions events dispatch].
 Therefore, if we build a workflow that takes this event, then it will work!
 Let's have a look at the workflow below:

 https://gist.github.com/justinyoo/5d12d5df5c569df921ff614001bb48d2?file=workflow.yaml&highlights=3,8